openaps/docs/source/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 For more information review https://github.com/openaps/oref0/issues/58

-1)	Ensure to get the latest meal-assist branch not advanced-meal-assist
+1)	Ensure to get the latest dev branch
 ```
 cd
 cd src